RuABraun/RuABraun.github.io/_posts/2020-11-27-On-word-error-rates.markdown

 |:-----:|:------:|:---------:|:-----:|
 | hello | speedbird | six | two |

-This happens here because using the edit distance leads to the substitution cost often being smaller than the insertion/deletion cost and therefore alignments with more substitutions are favored.\\
+This happens here because using the character edit distance leads to the substitution cost often being smaller than the insertion/deletion cost and therefore alignments with more substitutions are favored.\\
-This sort of bad alignment also happens with normal costs of 1/1/1 for ins/del/sub (consider the above example, as the costs are the same for different errors it depends on the implementation which alignment is chosen, you can think of it as random).
+This sort of bad alignment can also happen with normal costs of 1/1/1 for ins/del/sub (consider the above example, as the costs are the same for different errors it depends on the implementation which alignment is chosen, you can think of it as random).
 That's why such tools, when meant to be used for getting detailed error metrics, will increase the substitution cost to improve alignments.
 We can do the same: `texterrors` will after the previously mentioned calculation times the cost by 1.5.
 This will lead to the following cost matrix:

 |           |    | hello | speedbird | six | two |
 |:---------:|:--:|:-----:|:---------:|:---:|:---:|